Sports-Related Eye Injuries: What to Do After an Accident and When to See a Doctor

 “Injuries that involve the eyeball itself may be more serious,” says Dr. O’Brien.
 “Consult a medical professional before applying medications or other treatments directly to the eye.”

 In the case of a lacerated or ruptured eyeball, Dr. O’Brien cautions not to put any pressure on the injury as this can dramatically worsen the injury.
 Instead, he recommends applying an eye “shield” or a rigid, protective barrier over the eye and seeking immediate medical attention.

 If a projectile or other object is accidentally lodged in the eye, do not touch or attempt to remove the object yourself.
 Immediately seek emergency medical help.

-For eye exams, emergencies, or safety glasses or goggles DMEI is here for you.
-Our staff provides exceptional care and expertise to every patient who comes through our doors.
-Request an appointment with our doctors or learn how you can help us provide healthy vision to even more people across our state.
+For eye exams, emergencies, or safety glasses or goggles, DMEI is here for you.
+Our staff provides exceptional care and expertise to every patient who comes through our doors, and as the physicians who provide emergency coverage at the state’s only Level One Trauma Center we are particularly well prepared to treat eye injuries.
+Request an appointment with one of our doctors today.